Book of Revelation: Old Testament origins

 Yet, with Revelation, the problems might be judged more fundamental.
 The author seems to be using his sources in a completely different way to the originals.
 For example, the author borrows the 'new temple' imagery of Ezekiel 40–48 but uses it to describe a New Jerusalem which, quite pointedly, no longer needs a temple because it is God's dwelling.
 New Testament scholar Ian Boxall writes that Revelation "is no montage of biblical quotations (that is not John's way) but a wealth of allusions and evocations rewoven into something new and creative."
 In trying to identify this "something new", Boxall argues that Ezekiel provides the 'backbone' for Revelation.
 He sets out a comparative table listing the chapters of Revelation in sequence and linking most of them to the structurally corresponding chapter in Ezekiel.
 The interesting point is that the order is not the same.
 John, on this theory, rearranges Ezekiel to suit his own purposes.

-Some commentators argue that it is these purposes – and not the structure – that really matter.
+Some commentators argue that it is these purposes—and not the structure—which really matter.
 New Testament scholar G. K. Beale believes that, however much John makes use of Ezekiel, his ultimate purpose is to present Revelation as a fulfillment of Daniel 7.
 New Testament scholar Richard Bauckham has argued that John presents an early view of the Trinity through his descriptions of the visions and his identifying Jesus and the Holy Spirit with YHWH.
 New Testament scholar Brandon Smith has expanded on both of their proposals while proposing a "trinitarian reading" of Revelation, arguing that John uses Old Testament language and allusions from various sources to describe a multiplicity of persons in YHWH without sacrificing monotheism, which would later be codified in the trinitarian doctrine of Nicene Christianity.